eriqande/SNPcontam/not-package/notes/elena-work-log.md

   * `git push origin master` pushes my local changes to SNPcontam repository
 * Trying to get password caching to work
   * We tried this: `git config --global credential.helper osxkeychain`
+  * Then we committed and pushed, and we are still not sure if it worked

 ### Work in Rstudio
 * Downloaded packages needed for SNPcontam project